snknitin/continuous-control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+You can have a look at the results over [here](https://github.com/snknitin/continuous-control/blob/master/report.md)

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: